 Those who submit official transcripts with credits earned in the past five years must have at least a 2.0 GPA from the most recent accredited issuing institution.
 If the overall GPA is below a 2.0, the student must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.

-Students with official transcripts that are over five years old must successfully complete (2.0 grade or higher) the first course at CDU before being accepted into the program and applying for federal financial aid.
+Students with official transcripts that are over five years old must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.
 CDU reserves the right to deny admission to students with more than three transcripts.

 By the end of the BA in Theology degree completion program, a student: